 3. Sleep Issues

 If you face sleep issues during pregnancy, you are likely to have nightmares.
-The occurrence of sleep issues is due to changing hormones, increasing weight, pressure on your abdominal region, etc. And all these problems may increase your chances of waking up at night and thus may lead to sleep troubles.
+Sleep issues occur due to changing hormones, increasing weight, pressure on your abdominal region, etc. All these problems may increase your chances of waking up at night and thus may lead to sleep troubles.
 Therefore, you may have more chances of having nightmares in the second trimester of your pregnancy.

 If you forget these nightmares after waking up, then it is not a problem.
 However, if you reminisce about them, it may lead to stress and anxiety.
 Any kind of stress or anxiety is not good for you or your unborn child.
 Therefore, you may have to look for ways and means to control your negative emotions and feelings that make you experience nightmares in the first place.